Data forwarding to AWS S3¶

 Note:

-- Be cautious when changing the storage path, as there is about a 5-minute delay in updating configurations, and some data may still be forwarded to the original directory after changes.
+- Be cautious when changing the storage path, as there is about a 5-minute delay in updating the configuration, and some data may still be forwarded to the original directory after the change.

 You need to confirm: